Volunteering with Elephants in Thailand

 Packing List for Volunteering with Elephants in Thailand

-1. Quick-Dry towel – My fav are the Dock and Bay Quick Dry Towels.
-The towels come packaged in 100% biodegradable material and also include a really nice canvas carrying bag with a 1 year warrenty.
-We have the Large size and its perfect!
+- Quick-Dry towel – My favorites are Dock and Bay Towels.
+The towels come packaged in 100% biodegradable material and also include a really nice canvas carrying bag with a 1-year warranty.

-2. Waterproof camera/ go-pro – my GoPro came in clutch here since it can get messy, especially when we bathed the elephants.
-I have a Gopro Hero 6.
+- Waterproof camera/ go-pro – my GoPro came in clutch here since it can get messy, especially when we bathed the elephants.
+I have a GoPro.

 - Bathing suit.
 You will likely be giving the elephants a bath.

 - Bug spray for before and after playing with the elephants (can’t have it on during)